Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Benji Fritzenschaft, a talent buyer at DreamHaus (DE)

 The latest industry news to your inbox.

-Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Lewis Wilde, head of music partnerships at DICE (UK)
+Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Grant Hall, director of business services and strategy at ASM Global (US)

 The 15th edition of IQ Magazine’s New Bosses was published in IQ 114 this month, revealing 20 of the most promising 30-and-unders in the international live music business.